mboss10/1percent-better-everyday/README.md

 <a href="./learnings/20240710-Python_Percentage_Missing_Data.md" target="_blank">Details here</a>

 ## 2024-07-09 | Excel - LET() function
-Today I learrned about the LET() function in Excel.
-It is a powerful tool that allows users to define named variables within formulas, significantly enhancing formula readability, efficiency, and maintainability.
+c It is a powerful tool that allows users to define named variables within formulas, significantly enhancing formula readability, efficiency, and maintainability.
 By enabling the creation of descriptive variable names for intermediate calculations, LET() simplifies complex formulas, improves performance by reducing redundant calculations, and makes spreadsheets more accessible to collaborators and future editors.
 <a href="./learnings/20240709-Excel_LET()_function.md" target="_blank">Details here</a>

 ## 2024-07-08 | SQL - MAX_BY() function